Comparison of models for $(\infty, n)$-categories, II: Notions of equivalence in complete Segal objects

-As we have seen above, we can obtain a simplicial space from a $\Theta_n$-space via the functor $\tau_\Theta^\ast$.
-Applying the diagonal functor to $\tau_\Theta^*M_W^\Delta(x,y)$, we get mapping spaces for $W$.
-As a consequence, it is possible to define the \emph{homotopy category} $\Ho(W)$ of a Segal object $W$, where the objects are those of $W$ and the morphisms are the components of the mapping spaces.
+As we have seen, we can obtain a simplicial space from a $\Theta_n$-space via the functor $\tau_\Theta^\ast$.
+Taking the space in degree zero of $\tau_\Theta^*M_W^\Delta(x,y)$, we get mapping spaces for $W$.
+As a consequence, it is possible to define the \emph{homotopy category} $\Ho(W)$ of a Segal object $W$ as the homotopy category of the Segal space $\tau^*W$, where the objects are those of $W$ and the morphisms are the components of the mapping spaces.